Prasenjit-3433/Light-Dark-Mode/README.md

  * Now we need to set two different color scheme for dark-light mode.
 One on the `root` element using `:root` pseudo selector and another for dark theme using `data-` attribute.
  * It's vey important to set all these attributes at the highest level of the HTML document.
 [Learn more](https://developer.mozilla.org/en-US/docs/Web/API/Document/documentElement)
+ * At last we use browser's `localStorage` to save the mode of theme.
+So that even if an user refreshes the page, the mode of the theme does't get changed!.